 If you already have a website I am sure that at some point you might have experienced or still experience this.

 But why do hundreds of people visit your website but still not sign up for your newsletter?
 Donations?
 Do you think you are not doing a great job?
 Or is it that your cause is not worth it?
 No!
 A big NO!
 You might be screaming, ‘If no, then why?
 Why me?’
 Don’t worry!
 I can understand your pain but wait…!
 Open your website in a new tab especially where you embedded your donation and newsletter signup forms………….

 Great!
 Now, let’s talk about these two key features one by one.

 Your form still looks good, right?
 Fantastic!
 But when was the last time you received a donation through that form?
 If you have never received any or you get less than expected, then I suspect your donation form has no value attached to it.
 It’s just there, to fill blank space.

 Yet, this is a great opportunity for you to offer value.
 We are not talking about the values of goods here but an emotional value – something that will influence someone to contribute to your cause.
 Or is there any text accompanying the form?
 If so, what does it say?
 Is it something that can entice people to contribute?

 Let’s say you are a nonprofit organization working on getting girls back to school.
 Instead of only placing the donate button, you may inscribe some text and attach it to the donation form saying: “By choosing to donate, you are helping 3000 girls in Mangochi to go back to school and reduce maternity mortality.”
 Got it?

-Now compare that with a website which only has a donation form with a text “Donate”.
+Now compare that with a website that only has a donation form with the text “Donate”.
 If you are interested in donating, which one will you go for?
-Obviously, the first one because you know why you are donating – there is an emotional value attached to it.
+Obviously, the first one is because you know why you are donating – there is an emotional value attached to it.